How to Choose Walking Socks: Why Merino Wool Makes the Best Socks for Walking

 Fun fact: feet have more sweat glands per square inch than any other part of the human body.
 So, it’s pretty likely that your feet are going to sweat during your walk.

-Whether you’re trail hiking or just walking briskly around the block, choosing the right socks can have a meaningful impact on your comfort and foot health by effectively managing moisture.
+Whether you’re trail hiking, embracing the benefits of long distance walking, or just walking briskly around the block, choosing the right socks can have a meaningful impact on your comfort and foot health by effectively managing moisture.

 Sweaty feet and soggy socks make you more prone to blisters, and create conditions where feet get smelly and can’t stay at a comfortable temperature.
 Managing extra moisture, fighting foot funk, and thermoregulating (aka keeping your feet at the right temperature) are important features of a comfortable walking sock - and they are all things Merino Wool naturally does.